 With our archives now 3,500+ articles deep, we’ve decided to republish a classic piece each Sunday to help our newer readers discover some of the best, evergreen gems from the past.
 This article was originally published in August 2019.

 Is there anything you can’t make out of PVC?
-We’ve already shown you how to make a bow and a potato cannon out of PVC, so it’s only natural that we continue adding to your plumbing-sourced arsenal with a PVC blowgun.
+We’ve already shown you how to make a bow, a potato cannon, and a marshmallow shooter out of PVC, so it’s only natural that we continue adding to your plumbing-sourced arsenal with a PVC blowgun.

 Blowguns have been around for thousands of years.
 Indigenous peoples in South America and Southeast Asia used them primarily for hunting, shooting small seeds, poisoned darts, and handmade clay pellets at birds and other small game.

 Modern blowguns may look a little different than their pre-Columbian ancestors, but the way they work is exactly the same.
 Snug-fitting darts or projectiles are loaded into the tube and propelled by blowing hard into the end of the chamber.
 The pressurized air sends the projectile hurtling through the barrel until it launches out the other side toward the target.